CircleCI-Public/cimg-aws/README.md

 git commit -m "Updating submodule for foo."
 ```

-**parent image** - By design, when changes happen to a parent image, they don't appear in existing Deploy images.
+**parent image** - By design, when changes happen to a parent image, they don't appear in existing AWS images.
 This is to aid in "determinism" and prevent breaking customer builds.
-New Deploy images will automatically pick up the changes.
+New AWS images will automatically pick up the changes.

-If you _really_ want to publish changes from a parent image into the Deploy image, you have to build a specific image version as if it was a new image.
+If you _really_ want to publish changes from a parent image into the AWS image, you have to build a specific image version as if it was a new image.
 This will create a new Dockerfile and once published, a new image.

-**Deploy image specific changes** - Editing the `Dockerfile.template` file in this repo will modify the Deploy image specifically.
+**AWS image specific changes** - Editing the `Dockerfile.template` file in this repo will modify the AWS image specifically.
 Don't forget that to see any of these changes locally, the `gen-dockerfiles.sh` script will need to be run again (see above).

 ## Contributing

 We encourage [issues](https://github.com/CircleCI-Public/cimg-aws/issues) and [pull requests](https://github.com/CircleCI-Public/cimg-aws/pulls) against this repository.
 In order to value your time, here are some things to consider:

 1. We won't include just anything in this image.
-In order for us to add a tool within the Deploy image, it has to be something that is maintained and useful to a large number of CircleCI users.
+In order for us to add a tool within the AWS image, it has to be something that is maintained and useful to a large number of CircleCI users.
 Every tool added makes the image larger and slower for all users so being thorough on what goes in the image will benefit everyone.
 1. PRs are welcome.
 If you have a PR that will potentially take a large amount of time to make, it will be better to open an issue to discuss it first to make sure it's something worth investing the time in.
 1. Issues should be used to report bugs or request additional/removal of tools in this image.
 For help with images, please visit [CircleCI Discuss](https://discuss.circleci.com/c/ecosystem/circleci-images).